Skip to Main Content Skip to Footer Toggle Navigation Menu

 Macalester reserves the right to rescind an offer if the nature of the convictions is inconsistent with seeking to provide a safe learning and working environment for its students and employees; or, it possibly impugns the reputation of the College; or, relates significantly to the duties and responsibilities of the position.

-However, as Macalester is committed to providing a safe learning and working environment for its students and employees, the following convictions will typically result in the withdrawal of a conditional offer of employment in the absence of exceptional facts that support special consideration for employment.
+However, as Macalester is committed to providing a safe learning and working environment for its students and employees, the following convictions may result in the withdrawal of a conditional offer of employment in the absence of exceptional facts that support special consideration for employment.

 1. Homicide